Zilla and Zoe

 Zilla and Zoe is a 2019 American comedy film written, produced, and directed by Jessica Scalise.
-The movie had a limited theatrical release in the United States on May 17, 2019.
+The film was distributed by Indican Pictures and had a limited theatrical release in the United States on May 17, 2019.

 Plot

 Zoe, a 10-year-old girl, is obsessed with horror movies and is trying to shoot her own film to enter a contest.
 When her father forbids her from doing horror movies and forces her to shoot her sister's wedding ceremony, Zoe decides to turn the ceremony itself into a horror movie in order to win the contest.